bcgov/AzureFilesPoC/terraform/README.md

 ## How to Remove Terraform State Locks in Azure

-If you see an error like `Error acquiring the state lock` or `state blob is already locked`, you must manually remove the lock blob from your Azure Storage Account.
+If you see an error like `Error acquiring the state lock` or `state blob is already locked`, you must manually remove the lock blob or break the lease from your Azure Storage Account.

+NOTE: run in your environment folder like terraform/environments/dev

 **Option 1: Azure CLI**
 1. Find your backend details (from your workflow or backend config):